skirienkopanea/3d/README.md

   <li>The viewer is responsive to screen size changes (window fit)</li>
   <li>Models made by me</li>
   <li>Use left/right arrows to navigate through the models.</li>
-  <li>After clicking on the page elevator music will be played (free copyright music: Local Forecast - Slower, by Kevin Macleod https://incompetech.com/music/royalty-free/)</li>
+  <li>Hitting spacebar will play elevator music and toggle model rotation in the z-axis (free copyright music: Local Forecast - Slower, by Kevin Macleod https://incompetech.com/music/royalty-free/)</li>
   <li>Use Up/Down arrows to control the volume, press 'm' to mute it</li>
-  <li>Models rotate around the z-axis once you have clicked on the page.
-You can disable it by pressing the spacebar (or while clicking)</li>
+  <li>You can disable the automatic model rotation by pressing the spacebar</li>
+  <li>The automatic model rotation is always disabled while clicking (using orbit controls)</li>
   <li>Use the mousewheel to zoom in/out</li>
   <li>Live implementation at https://hereinmygarage.herokuapp.com (shows a random model)</li>
   <li>The viewer supports GLTF 3D files.
 You can find plenty of free GTLF models at sketchfab.com</li>